Bharathh-Raj/bloc_ease/README.md

 ![image](https://github.com/Bharathh-Raj/bloc_ease/assets/42716432/0b4020be-020f-4d0a-8190-90f995a629fd)

 ## Cache State with Ease - CacheExBlocEaseStateMixin
-By utilizing the `CacheExBlocEaseStateMixin` mixin with any Bloc or Cubit that emits `BlocEaseState`, you gain access to previous states, including `exLoadingState`, `exSucceedState`, and `exFailedState`.
+By utilizing the `CacheExBlocEaseStateMixin` mixin with any Bloc or Cubit that emits `BlocEaseState`, you gain access to previous states, including `exLoadingState`, `exSuccessState`, and `exFailureState`.
 Additionally, the `exSucceedObject` allows direct access to the previous success object, if it exists.
 These extended states enable comparison and operations based on state changes.

 ```dart